Race and ethnicity in the NHL

 The National Hockey League (NHL) evolved from a mono-ethnic and primarily Canadian professional athletic league to span North America.
 The distribution of ethnic groups has been gradually changing since the inception of the NHL.
 The league consists of a variety of players from varying nationalities and diverse backgrounds.
 Once known as a league riddled with racism and exclusiveness, the NHL has made some positive steps toward a more diverse and inclusive institution.

-The NHL began its expansion of player nationalities in the 1970s, when players hailed from the United States, Sweden, and Finland.
+The NHL began its expansion of player nationalities in the 1970s when players hailed from the United States, Sweden, and Finland.
 The share of Canadians in the league dropped to 75% by the 1980s and is now slightly less than 50%.
 In 2011, the NHL was composed of 93% of players who identified as white, with the remaining 7% identifying as varying ethnicities.

-History
+History of representation

 A number of ice hockey leagues for players of African descent formed in Canada as early as the late-19th century.
 The Coloured Hockey League was an all-black ice hockey league established in 1895.
 Operating across the Maritime provinces of Canada, the league operated for several decades until 1930.

-Although other ice hockey leagues saw integration in the early 20th century (including the Quebec Senior Hockey League), the NHL did not see its first non-white player until March 13, 1948, when Larry Kwong broke the NHL's colour barrier playing with the New York Rangers.
+Although other minor ice hockey leagues saw integration in the early 20th century (including the Quebec Senior Hockey League), the major league NHL did not see its first non-white player until November 16, 1926, with Indigenous Native American Taffy Abel broke the NHL colour barrier that day with the New York Rangers.

+On March 13, 1948, Larry Kwong was an Asian playing with the New York Rangers.
 Born in Vernon, British Columbia, Kwong was a Chinese Canadian of Cantonese descent.
 In 1953, Fred Sasakamoose was the first Cree NHL player, and the first Canadian indigenous player in the NHL, debuting with the Chicago Black Hawks.
 On January 18, 1958, Willie O'Ree became the first Black Canadian to play in the NHL.
-Playing with the Boston Bruins, he was also the first NHL player of African-descent.
-Val James was the first African American player to play in the NHL.
-James signed his contract with the Buffalo Sabres in 1982.
-His stints with the Buffalo Sabres and Toronto Maple Leafs were short lived and he eventually retired in 1987 due to injury.
-The number of black NHL players was to 26 by the end of the 20th century and sat at 32 in 2016.
+Playing with the Boston Bruins, he was also the first NHL player of African descent.
+Val James was the first African American player to play in the NHL, called up by the Buffalo Sabres in 1982.
+His stints with the Buffalo Sabres and Toronto Maple Leafs were short-lived and he eventually retired in 1987 due to injury.
+The number of black NHL players was 26 by the end of the 20th century and sat at 32 in 2016.